patrickcollins12/esphome-fan-controller/README.md

 Multiple sensors and switches are exposed by the ESPHome software.

-To finish the installation you need to add 3 text helpers for kp,ki and kd.
-Those are explained in the last section.
 You also need to setup the dashboard.
 I'll explain those two steps below.

 ## Setting up the Home Assistant Dashboard